 Whiplash occurs instantaneously, however the symptoms may not manifest themselves for days, weeks, or months following a car accident.
 So even if you don’t feel pain right away following a car accident, it is advisable to get checked out by an experienced auto collision injury doctor.

 Massage should be considered a staple procedure in any well rounded treatment plan for whiplash injuries.
 Following whiplash there will no doubt be muscle spasms in the neck, upper back and shoulders, and massage is one of the few procedures that specifically addresses the muscle spasms.
 A massage therapist trained in treating whiplash injuries is important for long term recovery and the best possible outcome.
 There are several other benefits of massage in whiplash injuries such as, better range of motion, reduced scar tissue and adhesion formation, increase circulation to the sites of injury, and lymphatic drainage.
 It is advisable to search out a clinic that has qualified doctors and massage therapists working side by side.
 The massage therapist will be much more skilled and trained on treating whiplash injuries with a multitude of deep tissue techniques.

-5 symptoms of whiplash that would improve with massage therapy:
+Can massage help whiplash?
+Here are 5 symptoms of whiplash that would improve with massage therapy: